memakura/s2speak/README.md

 ----
 ## Notes
-- Original scripts are from https://github.com/nvdajp/python-jtalk/
+- Original python-jtalk scripts are from https://github.com/nvdajp/python-jtalk/
-    - Updated scripts for Python 3.5
+    - Some scripts were updated for Python 3.5 and 64bit compiling
 - jtalk directory is from nvdajp
-- Compiled Mecab and OpenJTalk DLLs with 64bit
+- Mecab and OpenJTalk DLLs were compiled with 64bit
-- Asynchronous I/O (asyncio) HTTP server (aiohttp)
+- Asynchronous I/O (asyncio) HTTP server (aiohttp) is used
-- Config file for htsvoices : voices can be added easily
-- To build .msi, run `python setup.py bdist_msi`
+- To build .msi, run `python setup.py bdist_msi` with python 3.5 (64bit)

 ## License
-- GPL
+- GPL 3.0